sayan-geoDL/large-basin-ann-rain-response-pipeline/README.md

 - Modify `neuron_list` to experiment with different neuron counts.

 - If `weight_decay` is set to None, L2 regularization is disabled.
-The same applies to learning_rate.

 - The `activation_function` supports only a limited set of predefined function
   - `'relu'`